craftycodie/Sunrise-Halo3-WebServices/README.md

 2. Run the `npm run start:docker` command to compose and start.

 In the case of port conflicts, review/edit the `docker-compose.yml` file accordingly.
-The docker container is built with seeding for demo purposes.
-If desired this can be removed from the `Dockerfile`.

 ## Documentation